-The Presbyterian Church last Sunday morning received seven new members into the church, before the celebraseven new members into the tion of Holy Communion.
+The Presbyterian Church last Sunday morning received seven new members into the church, before the celebration of Holy Communion.

-The series of literary lectures given in the evening service during the months of winter closed with the last Conday evening of March.
-The subjects of the morning days in April are as follows: service during the months of winter closed with the last Sunday evening of March.
-The subjects of the morning services for the first two Sundays in April are as follows:

-April 1-"Time and the Everlasting"; April 8-"The Church's Foundation."
+The series of literary lectures given in the service during the months of winter closed with the last Sunday evening of March.
+The subjects of the morning services for the first two Sundays in April are as follows: April 1-"Time and the Everlasting"; April 8-"The Church's Foundation."
 The annual meeting of the congregation was held on Wednesday, and a full report will be given in the next issue of the BULLETIN.

 The Ladies' Auxiliary held a very successful Salmagundi party at the Club House, on Seminole Avenue, last Saturday.
-Very beautiful and dainty articles as well as general household utilities were disposed of to ready general household utilities were disposed of to ready buyers.
+Very beautiful and dainty articles as well as Saturday.
+Very beautiful and dainty articles as general household utilities were disposed of to ready buyers.